Case Study Reveals Impacts of Sea Level Rise on Airport Runway

 Tests and findings at the Funafuti airport

 Atolls are originally volcanic islands that get eroded over time until a ring-shaped coral reef island remains.
-The coral reef being porous, absorbs fresh water and stores it beneath the ground like an aquifer.
+The coral reef is porous, absorbs fresh water, and stores it beneath the ground like an aquifer.

 Tests were administered to monitor and measure water levels, vapour pressure, and surface temperatures in Funafuti airport.
 Data collected from these tests were analysed and used to determine the relationships of these elements in causing pavement rise.

-The data collected shows that water table levels and sea tidal fluctuations are factors that can cause sub-surface pressures and can be enough to lift the pavement surface.
-Blistering on the surface is observed during spring tides, especially when it coincides with heavy rainfall.
+The data collected shows that water table levels and sea tidal fluctuations are factors that can cause subsurface pressures, which can be enough to lift the pavement surface.
+Blistering on the surface is observed during spring tides, especially when they coincide with heavy rainfall.

-Also another factor that contributes to the blistering is the creation of vents when vapour escapes from the pavement and when the surface temperature increases.
+Another factor contributing to blistering is the creation of vents when vapour escapes from the pavement and the surface temperature increases.

 Findings from other airports

-The study also looked at other airports with similar situations and having the same problems with rising waters, most notably the Hong Kong Airport, Albany city airport in the US, and the Barrow island airport in Australia.
+The study also examined other airports in similar situations and with the same problems with rising waters, most notably the Hong Kong Airport, Albany City Airport in the US, and the Barrow Island Airport in Australia.

-Hong Kong airport is built on reclaimed soil, layered with meters of rock fill and marine sand, and covered with a flexible asphalt and crushed aggregate pavement.
-Heaving in the pavement was observed almost after the airport’s opening following a prolonged rain spell.
-Cracks and potholes followed the heaving.
+Hong Kong airport is built on reclaimed soil layered with meters of rock fill and marine sand and covered with flexible asphalt and crushed aggregate pavement.
+Following a prolonged rain spell, the pavement heaved almost immediately after the airport opened, causing cracks and potholes.

 After a rigorous investigation, it was found that the “heaving was caused by the build-up of air pressure underneath the pavement due to the rising tide and blockage of free airflow in the saturated capping sand layer.”

-In the case of Albany airport and Barrow Island airport, both pavements experienced blistering on the surface.
-Similar pavement materials are used for the two airports– double chip seal, to provide a water-tight surface.
+Both Albany Airport and Barrow Island Airport’s pavements experienced blistering.
+Similar pavement materials—double chip seal — are used for the two airports to provide a watertight surface.

 They discovered that the built-up vapour pressure lifted the seal and caused the blistering.
 This was the same problem that was observed at Funafuti airport.